-Video Showing How to Trim Dog Nails
+Video Showing How to Clip Dog Nails at Home

-This question of “how to trim dog nails” crops up frequently because most dog owners are fearful that they might clip too closely to the quick and thus cause nail bleeding.
+This question of “how short to trim dog nails” crops up frequently because most dog owners are fearful that they might clip too closely to the quick and thus cause nail bleeding.

 Furthermore, most dogs do not like being restrained physically.
 So it naturally follows that they do not readily welcome being held for nail clipping.